 Moose Jaw Refinery Debottleneck Project

-Gibson Energy's heavy crude oil processing facility in Moose Jaw, Saskatchewan refines products such as asphalt.
+Gibson Energy’s heavy crude oil processing facility in Moose Jaw, Saskatchewan, refines products such as asphalt.
 KGS Group was tasked with front end engineering design (FEED), detailed design, procurement, contract administration and construction support to expand and increase the facility’s capacity.
+The work was executed while the plant remained in operation, requiring careful sequencing, safety planning and coordination.

 Ultimately, the expansion increased throughput capacity by approximately 30% – from 17,000 barrels per day to 22,000 barrels per day – with no increase in GHG emissions.
 This reduces the facility’s emissions per barrel of oil processed by approximately 20-25%.